-This itinerary will take you to 3 of the richest regions of France, at a relaxed pace and away from the beaten tracks.
+This itinerary will take you to three of the culturally richest regions of France, at a relaxed pace and away from the beaten tracks.

-We recommend flying into and out of Paris on this itinerary.
+We recommend flying into and out of Paris for this itinerary.

 based on double occupancy.